 In the media, I see articles often spouting the importance of Kegels, and stating this exercise will provide a lot of benefits, including better and more intense orgasms.

-It is safe to say that good awareness and coordination of the pelvic floor muscles is important for sexual function and orgasm.
-During orgasms these muscles repeatedly contract and relax, so if the pelvic floor has good coordination and increased range of motion it could contribute to a better orgasm.
+It is safe to say that good awareness and coordination of the pelvic floor muscles are important for sexual function and orgasm.
+During orgasms, these muscles repeatedly contract and relax, so if the pelvic floor has good coordination and increased range of motion it could contribute to a better orgasm.

 But an orgasm requires so much more than just a muscle contraction.
 A person needs good blood flow to the genitals.
 The nerves that supply the area need to be functioning well.
 A person needs to be in the right headspace.

 As a result of all the pro-Kegel hype, they are often over-prescribed.
 Actually, studies show that most people aren’t able to do Kegels correctly with verbal instruction alone.
 Often, Kegels may not be the appropriate exercise.
 Many people, including those with incontinence, actually present with overactive pelvic floor muscles and need to work on relaxing the muscles vs strengthening them.